bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 <p></p>
 {% endraw %}

-Now, when you declare a member of an <code>enum</code> class, it must go after all entries, and there must be a semicolon after the last entry:
+Now, when you declare a member of an `enum` class, it must go after all entries, and there must be a semicolon after the last entry:

 {% raw %}
 <p></p>